-\item \textbf{Technical contribution.} Different to the \pkg{bsts} package using R and C/C++ for univariate time series analysis, the \pkg{mbsts} package fully relies on R's classes and methods system in a concise way for multivariate time series.
+\item \textbf{Technical contribution.} Different from the \pkg{bsts} package using R and C/C++ for univariate time series analysis, the \pkg{mbsts} package fully relies on R's classes and methods system in a concise way for multivariate time series.
 The \pkg{bsts} package uses S$3$ classes and methods while the \pkg{mbsts} package uses the more formal and advanced S$4$ classes and methods.
-The \pkg{mbsts} package is developed as efficient as possible, where feature selection and model training can be conducted at the same time using the main function \code{mbsts\_function}.
+The \pkg{mbsts} package is developed as efficiently as possible, where feature selection and model training can be conducted at the same time using the main function \code{mbsts\_function}.

 \item \textbf{R developer-friendly structure.} The \pkg{mbsts} package aims to help R developers easily understand and edit.
-Therefore, it is developed as concise as possible with a simple structure.
+Therefore, it is also developed as concisely as possible with a simple structure.
 It is editable to users that only understand R, while the \pkg{bsts} package has a much more complicated structure and R developers have to understand well of C/C++ in order to edit the \pkg{bsts} package.
-In this paper, we start with the illustration of the model structure whose R script (\code{simdata.R}) is covered in the supplement of this paper.
-R developers and package users only need to read this paper to fully understand the model and use the package. \end{enumerate}
+In this paper, we start with the illustration of the model structure, such that R developers and package users only need to read this paper to fully understand the model and use the package. \end{enumerate}